 Statistics show a sharp rise in the proportion of community care contracts awarded over the last ten years to tenderers from outside the NHS, both profit-seeking and not-for-profit.
 While profit-seeking contractors still represent a relatively small proportion of the total, there is a risk that community-based providers will be progressively squeezed out.
 The Government claims to have created a level playing field for private and non-private tenderers but, in fact, local organisations committed to maintaining good employment conditions and a stable workforce face a handicap in competing with for-profit organisations, which operate over several sites and can draw on external financial reserves.
 To address this issue, the minimum employment standards demanded of all tenderers should be raised and the requirement for mutual providers, which have spun out from the NHS or local authorities, to re-tender every three years should be removed.

 The motivation and commitment of the people who work in the NHS are essential to delivering a high quality of service.
 Any policy for the Service should embed and build upon this precious resource.
-The Party believes that legislation should be introduced to require the Government to ensure that sufficient medical professionals are available to meet national needs, subject to an annual review by the proposed Oversight Board.
+We believe that legislation should be introduced to require the Government to ensure that sufficient medical professionals are available to meet national needs, subject to an annual review by the proposed Oversight Board.

 A third of GP practices in England are currently unable to fill vacancies and, according to the British Medical Association, 84% of them report that excessive workloads are affecting patient care.
 The Government is now very unlikely to meet its timescale for increasing the number of GPs by 5,000, with NHS Digital reporting that the number of full-time equivalent GPs fell by 523 between March and June 2018.